popoyuyu/mr-robogers-neighborhood/README.md

 ## Description

-_This browser application allows users to see my accomplishments and projects as a developer!_
+_This browser application allows users to input a number which will output a phrase Mr. Roboger will say.
+If a number contains 1 it will return with a "beep!".
+If a number contains 2 it will return with a "boop!".
+If a number contains 3 it will return with a "Won't you be my neighbor?"._

 ## Setup/Installation Requirements

-* _Clone this repository to your desktop._
+* _Open terminal and enter "https://github.com/popoyuyu/mr-robogers-neighborhood.git"._
-* _Navigate to the top level of directory._
+* _Next, enter "cd mr-robogers-neighborhood" to navigate into project directory._
 * _Open index.html in your browser._
-* _Site may also be viewed on GitHub Pages at popoyuyu.github.io/portfolio-landing-page_
+* _Enter "code ." top open project file in VSCode._